-Increasingly, transit agencies are exploring ways to leverage their FTA-funded property to increase revenue.
+Increasingly, transit agencies are exploring ways to leverage their Federal Transit Administration, or FTA-funded property to increase revenue.
 Occasionally, such property also may be used to support affordable housing.

 The FTA supports such projects and, in August 2014, issued guidance on joint development (JD), including transit-oriented development (TOD), in Circular FTA C 7050.1A.